Improving compressed sensing with the diamond norm: Proofs

-\item[Proof of (\ref{item:reduced_eq}) $\Rightarrow$ (\ref{item:extremal}):] The crucial observation for this implication is that Assumption~(\ref{item:reduced_eq}) alone assures that $Y^\sharp$ defined in Eq.~\eqref{eq:Y_sharp} with all off-diagonal blocks set to zero is a feasible point of Watrous' dual SDP, albeit not necessarily an optimal one.
+which proves the claimed implication. \end{proof} \begin{proof}[Proof of \ref{item:reduced_eq} $\Rightarrow$ \ref{item:extremal}] The crucial observation for this implication is that Assumption~\ref{item:reduced_eq} alone assures that $Y^\sharp$ defined in Eq.~\eqref{eq:Y_sharp} with all off-diagonal blocks set to zero is a feasible point of Watrous' dual SDP, albeit not necessarily an optimal one.
 This claim is easily verified by direct computation.
 Inserting this dual feasible point into the SDP's objective function results in

 Since every dual SDP corresponds to a constrained minimization, evaluating the dual objective function at any feasible point results in an upper bound on the optimal value.
-In our case, obtain the upper bound $\jnorm{X} \leq \nnorm{X}$, which together with the converse bound from Proposition~\ref{prop:Gaussian_CS}, implies equality between the two. \end{description}
+In our case, we obtain the upper bound $\jnorm{X} \leq \nnorm{X}$, which together with the converse bound from Proposition~\ref{prop:Gaussian_CS}, implies equality between the two. \end{proof}

 \end{proof}